mbordash/blobinator/README.txt

 *   Emotion detection and breakdown
 *   Keyword and related keyword extraction
 *   Concept extraction and discovery
-*   100 content analysis requests per month for 6 months
-*   Installation limited to 1 WordPress site
+*   Cognitive tagging for your content

 Go to Blobinator.com to subscribe and retrieve your free license key to activate the cognitive magic.